 Have you noticed a musty or moldy smell in your laundry room?
 It could mean that your dryer vents are backed up with excessive lint.
 If your clothes smell burnt, or you notice a burning smell coming from your dryer, you need to turn off the dryer immediately and have your vents cleaned to prevent a house fire.

-Neglecting dryer vent cleaning cannot only place additional wear and tear on your dryer but is also a fire hazard.
+Neglecting dryer vent cleaning can place additional wear and tear on your dryer and is also a fire hazard.
 Did you know that dryer fires are one of the leading causes of house fires?
 You can prevent such a disaster by regularly cleaning your dryer ducts!

 You can purchase a dryer vent cleaning kit from a local hardware store or online, like Amazon.
 These kits typically include a round brush specially made for dryer duct cleaning, a small attachment for your vacuum cleaner, and a cleaning brush.
 This will help make the process easier!
-If you need help or cannot access the dryer duct, it is best to hire a professional to do the job for you!
+If you need help or cannot access the dryer duct, hiring a professional to do the job for you is best!

 Dryer Vent Cleaning Today provides both residential and commercial dryer duct cleaning services.
 Call us today for a free estimate and to schedule an appointment with our friendly and professional cleaning team!